Ditached/ARPlacementKit-Docs/docs/source/usage.rst

 Getting Started
 ===============

+**It is recommended to start with a new project.
+The best option is to use the 3D (URP) starting template provided by Unity when starting a new project.**

+In order for the package to work, there a few important requirements:

+    - Your project needs to use URP (Universal Render Pipeline)
+    - No version of AR Foundation below 5.0 is installed (When no version is installed, the package will do it)
+    - You are using Unity 2021.2 or higher

 When first installing the package it might warn you that the new input system is used.
 Press *YES* to restart the editor.